-If any fault condition (LOS, DOS, or LOT) is indicated by the AD2S1205, the output data must be presumed to be invalid.
+If any fault condition (LOS, DOS, or LOT) is indicated by the AD2S1200, the output data must be presumed to be invalid.
 This means that even if a RESET or SAMPLE pulse releases the fault condition, the output data may be corrupted, even though a fault may not be immediately indicated after the RESET/SAMPLE event.
 As discussed earlier, there are some fault conditions with inherent latency.
 If the device fault is cleared, there could be some latency in the resolver's mechanical position before the fault condition is re-indicated.

 When a fault is indicated, all output pins will still provide data, although the data may or may not be valid.
 The fault condition will not force the parallel, serial, or encoder outputs to a known state.
+However, a new startup sequence is recommended only after a LOS fault has been indicated.

 Response to specific fault conditions is a system-level requirement.
-The fault outputs of the AD2S1205 indicate that the device has sensed a potential problem with either the internal or external signals of the AD2S1205.
-It is the responsibility of the system designer to implement the appropriate fault-handling schemes within the control hardware and/or algorithm of a given application based on the indicated fault(s) and the velocity or position data provided by the AD2S1205.
+The fault outputs of the AD2S1200 indicate that the device has sensed a potential problem with either the internal or external signals of the AD2S1200.
+It is the responsibility of the system designer to implement the appropriate fault-handling schemes within the control hardware and/or algorithm of a given application based on the indicated fault(s) and the velocity or position data provided by the AD2S1200.